nakram115/Pandas-Hw/README.md

 **School Summary**

-* Created an overview table that summarizes key metrics about each school, including:
+* Created an overview table that summarized key metrics about each school, including:
   * School Name
   * School Type
   * Total Students